-Latest Tell-All, By Former National Security Advisor McMaster, Is Not All About Trump
+Latest Tell-All, By Former National Security Adviser McMaster, Is Not All About Trump

 At the same time, McMaster gives rather a short shrift to the Robert Mueller investigation (which interests him primarily as evidence the Russians want to put our elections "under a cloud").
 He says neither party handled the Russian challenge well.

-There is also barely a mention of Trump's pressuring Ukraine's President Zelensky to investigate Joe Biden's son Hunter, the subsequent impeachment, or COVID-19.
+There is also barely a mention of Trump's pressuring Ukraine's President Volodymyr Zelenskiy to investigate Joe Biden's son Hunter, the subsequent impeachment, or COVID-19.
 As they do not directly relate to his chosen points of focus, or arose late in the period of his tenure, McMaster chooses not to let them distract him.

 But McMaster does find time for one last departure from Trump's orthodoxy on a somewhat tangential issue: immigration.
 Although it is almost a free-standing observation near the end of the book, he seems determined to confront his former commander on one more front: "Immigrants have been and remain one of America's greatest competitive advantages.
 Oppressed peoples who come to the United States, a self-selecting group, have the intrepidity to start a new life and are appreciative of the freedom and opportunity in America."